Conjur99/hafb-cpp-fundamentals/PS_Commands.md

 -    // To set up the make rules. ".." .txt file is up one level
 - Build `$cmake --build .`             // "." current location (pwd)
 - Run `./main.exe`

+##Include Libraries
+- Array
+- iostream      //basic I/O
+- string
+- files
+  - Check if can open: in.fail()
+  - Open and close files
+  - Condition: while( "not at EOF" )
+  - Format before loading